 Following that love of textiles I made cushions and book covers for friends and family outside of education.
 The reaction was that I should sell them to a wider audience so that’s exactly what I did.
 I went on a long walk one day when I was 15 and I thought long and hard about a business that I could create that was all about sewing and would give me a little bit of pocket money but doing something I enjoy.
 After a long think I came up with ‘StitchItWithStyle’.
 I attended many local craft fairs in the early days which enabled me to get an idea for my customers and what they wanted.
 I then took to the wonderful (but scary) online world where I used Instagram and Facebook to show my customers my makes.
 In the 6 years of StitchItWithStyle I was asked to create some wonderful things, my favourite being the birthday items.
 I worked alongside many photography companies supplying birthday crowns, hats and badges for little ones.
 For the first five years of StitchItWithStyle I worked from my desk in my box bedroom.
 In 2016 my parents kindly offered to build me my very own workshop in the garden.
 It was great - until it got cold in the winter and I'd be huddled around a heater to keep warm.
-I now work in my very own workshop based in Weston Super Mare.
+I now work from the warmth of my cottage just outside of Clevedon.

 So that’s school done.
 I then went onto think about university and if this path was the right one for me and if I would benefit from having a degree in my textile field.
 I decided to go for it.
 After looking around many universities and attending a few interviews I got a place to study textiles in Cardiff.
 University is an experience – I wouldn’t particularly say I enjoyed every moment I would say those three years made me see life from a different way and although university is fun, it was my loneliest three years.